microtrain/bootcamp/03-HTML/01-HTML.md

 ## Lab 2 - Your About Me Page

-Building off of the exercises in this section build out *http://localhost/about/index.html* so that
+Building off of the exercises in this section build out *http://localhost/about/index.html* so that it shows an avatar and tells a little about yourself.
+Link this to your GitHub and LinkedIn profiles.